mozilla/ichnaea/docs/api/geolocate.rst

 ========================

-**Purpose:** Determine the current location based on data provided about nearby Bluetooth, cell or WiFi networks and based on the IP address used to access the service.
+**Purpose:** Determine the current location based on data provided about nearby Bluetooth, cell, or WiFi networks and the IP address used to access the service.

 .. contents::